Sunday, December 22, 2024

 At least four patients died during overlapping surgeries under Ott’s auspices, according to the whistleblower lawsuit that started it all, which was unsealed on Monday and obtained by the Chronicle.
 Patients were anesthetized for longer periods of time and suffered complications.

-The surgeons’ insistence they had spent the entire time in the operating room of each surgery was at odds with their schedules.
+The surgeons’ insistence they had spent the entire time in the of each was at odds with their schedules.
 Coselli, for example, was at one point scheduled to perform 32 hours of surgery in 16 hours, the Chronicle reported.

 This meant they were performing two to four times more surgeries than the average number done by cardiac specialists elsewhere in the U.S., a volume reflected in their compensation.
 They raked in up to four times more than average for their specialty, upwards of $2 million annually, the lawsuit stated.